APSL/redux-i18n/README.md

     </Provider>
 ```

-Then you can use *setTranslations* action.
+Then you can use the *setTranslations* action.

 ```javascript
 import {setTranslations} from 'redux-i18n' api.get('...').then(r => this.props.dispatch(setTranslations(r.translations)))
 ```

-You can pass a second parameter to action for set the language.
-Depend of the your response structure.
+You can pass a second parameter to the action to set the language.
+Depending on your response's structure, it could look like this:

 ```javascript
 api.get('...').then(r => this.props.dispatch(setTranslations(r.translations, 'en')))